 The HARC Coordinator may also notify member programs through email or other communication (such as an online feasibility survey) that a project is being considered, and ask them to indicate their initial, non-binding interest in participating.

 Once the HARC Council approves of a study, it will develop a study team.

 - This study team will be composed of the principal investigator, Council member (if different from the PI), other research staff (e.g., co-investigators), and at least one representative of the programs initially interested in participating in the study.
 Multiple program representatives will be considered for larger projects.

-- HARC study team will be responsible for writing whatever grant proposals are necessary to obtain funds for the project (HARC does not fund studies).
+- The HARC study team will be responsible for writing whatever grant proposals are necessary to obtain funds for the project (HARC does not fund studies).
 Be forewarned that the wheels of research do not always run quickly or smoothly.
-The process from suggestion of an idea to launching a study may take two to three, with funding typically being the limiting factor.
+The process from suggestion of an idea to launching a study may take two to three years, with funding typically being the limiting factor.